Easy Kids Breakfast: Banana Pancakes Recipe

 Can my 7-month-old eat banana pancakes?

-Yes, banana pancakes can be a great option for a 7-month-old, especially if you are following a baby-led weaning approach.
-Ensure the pancakes are made with baby-friendly ingredients and are soft enough for your baby to gum.
-Cut them into small, manageable pieces or strips to make it easier for your baby to handle and eat.
+Yes, banana pancakes can be an excellent option for a 7-month-old, especially if you follow a baby-led weaning approach.
+Ensure the pancakes are made with baby-friendly ingredients and soft enough for your baby to chew.
+Cut them into small, manageable pieces or strips to make them easier for your baby to handle and eat.

 Can a 6-month-old have pancakes?